sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/LectureNotes.md

  - Small Learning Rate Compromise: If the learning rate is reduced to prevent overshooting in the steep direction, progress becomes painfully slow in all directions, further delaying convergence.

 To visualize why the ball takes longer, picture trying to manually roll a ball down a narrow, elongated trough with one side significantly steeper than the other:
-- If you push the ball too hard (large learning rate), it rapidly oscillates from side to side (overshooting).
+- If you push the ball too hard (large learning rate), it rapidly oscillates from side to side (overshooting), thereby, taking longer.
 - If you push too gently (small learning rate), progress is safe but slow, taking a long time to reach the bottom.
 - Achieving just the right push to get the ball to the bottom quickly is much more difficult in this uneven trough compared to a more uniformly shaped bowl.